Ribot & Silva-Santos Lab – GIMM Ribot & Silva-Santos Lab – GIMM

 Neuro-Immunology & Immuno-Oncology

-Research developed in the Julie Ribot & Bruno Silva-Santos Joint lab, based on Cellular and Molecular Immunology, chases fundamental questions related to the biology of white blood cells (leukocytes).
+The research developed in the Julie Ribot & Bruno Silva-Santos Joint lab is based on Cellular and Molecular Immunology, and chases fundamental questions related to the biology of white blood cells (leukocytes).
 Two main research programs are running by two independent and cooperative group leaders:

-Neuro-Immunology, run by Julie Ribot, that aims to dissect neuro-immune crosstalks, for example by considering the pathophysiological contributions of IL-17 beyond immune surveillance; and Immuno-Oncology, run by Bruno Silva-Santos, that investigates cellular and molecular interactions within the tumor microenvironment, with a focus on gamma-delta (γδ) T cells.
+• Immuno-Oncology, led by Bruno Silva-Santos, that investigates cellular and molecular interactions within the tumor microenvironment, with a focus on unconventional gamma-delta (γδ) T cells, towards next-generation cancer immunotherapies.

 Neuro-Immunology